SiyaHoyi19/ST10485019_PROG6221-PART2_CYBERSECURITY-CHATBOT/README.md

 - ✅ Sentiment detection (Worried, Curious, Frustrated, Happy, Neutral)
 - ✅ Memory store - remembers user name and favourite topic
 - ✅ Personalised responses using stored user information
-- ✅ "Tell me more" follow-up using last matched topic
+- ✅ "Tell me more" follow up using last matched topic
 - ✅ Special phrase handling: "how are you", "what can you do", "purpose"
 - ✅ Random fallback responses when no keyword matched